pallets/flask/docs/extensiondev.rst

 Extension Import Transition
 ---------------------------

-For a while we recommended using namespace packages for Flask extensions.
-This turned out to be problematic in practice because many different competing namespace package systems exist and pip would automatically switch between different systems and this caused a lot of problems for users.

-Instead we now recommend naming packages ``flask_foo`` instead of the now deprecated ``flaskext.foo``.
-Flask 0.8 introduces a redirect import system that lets uses import from ``flask.ext.foo`` and it will try ``flask_foo`` first and if that fails ``flaskext.foo``.
+Flask 0.8 introduced a redirect import system that lets users import from ``flask.ext.foo`` before trying ``flask_foo`` and if that fails ``flaskext.foo``.
+As of Flask 1.0 this import redirection system will be removed and users will have to import from ``flask_foo``.

-Flask extensions should urge users to import from ``flask.ext.foo`` instead of ``flask_foo`` or ``flaskext_foo`` so that extensions can transition to the new package name without affecting users.
+Flask extensions should urge users to import from ``flask.ext.foo`` instead of ``flask_foo`` or ``flaskext_foo`` so that extensions can transition to the new import format without affecting users.

 .. _OAuth extension: http://pythonhosted.org/Flask-OAuth/